TomRob08/C2-Coding-Minds/02 Classes/04 Inheritance.md

        3. Private

 **2.** Create a ```Vehicle``` class that has a constructor, a ```start()``` and a ```stop()``` method with ```num_Wheels``` as a member variable.
 Create a ```Car``` class that inherits from the ```Vehicle``` class and has a ```drive()``` method.
 Create a ```Bicycle``` class that also inherits from the ```Vehicle class``` and has a ```pedal()``` method.
 The ```start()``` method will print "Stating to roll", ```stop()``` method will print "Stopping", ```drive()``` method will print "This car is using <num_Wheels> to drive", ```pedal()``` method will print "This bike uses <num_Wheels> and a person pedaling to move".
 Create an object of each class and call their methods.

+**3.**
+Create a base class called ```FantasyCharacter``` with the following private member variables:

+- ```string name```: the name of the fantasy character
+- ```int healthPoints```: the health points of the fantasy character
+- ```int manaPoints```: the mana points of the fantasy character The ```FantasyCharacter``` class should also have a constructor that takes three parameters to initialize the member variables, as well as public getter methods for each of the member variables.

+Create a derived class called ```Knight``` that inherits from FantasyCharacter.
+The Knight class should have an additional private member variable called ```armorPoints```, which represents the armor points of the knight.
+The Knight class should also have a constructor that takes four parameters to initialize the member variables, as well as a public getter method for armorPoints.
+The Knight class should also have a method called ```Attack``` which prints, "Knight takes out their sword".

+Create a second derived class called ```Wizard``` that also inherits from FantasyCharacter.
+The Wizard class should have an additional private member variable called ```spellPower```, which represents the spell power of the wizard.
+The Wizard class should also have a constructor that takes four parameters to initialize the member variables, as well as a public getter method for spellPower.
+The Wizard class should also have a method called ```cast_Spell``` that prints "Wizard activates their spell".

+Finally, create a ```main()``` function that creates an object of each class and prints out the values of all the member variables using the public getter methods.
+You can also add some additional functionality, such as a method to cast a spell for the Wizard class or a method to attack for the Knight class.